 Black Back and Ticking

-Black Back and Greying
+Black Back and Graying

 Black Back and Merle

-Many breeds with black-and-tan or tricolor and merle can be found in the herding group, e.g. in Australian Shepherds, Border Collies, Shelties or Collies.
+Many breeds with black-and-tan or tricolor and merle can be found in the herding group, e.g. in Australian Shepherds, Border Collies, Shelties, or Collies.

 Black Back and Domino